nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

-### Marking whether a person is a VIP : `vip`

-Marks the specified person from the address book as a VIP or removes said label.

-Format: `vip INDEX IS_VIP`

-* Affects the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* IS_VIP should either be `true` or `false`, corresponding to whether you intend to mark the target as a VIP or remove such a mark.

-Examples:
-* `list` followed by `vip 2 true` marks the 2nd person in the address book as a VIP.
-* `find Betsy` followed by `vip 1 false` removes VIP status from the 1st person in the results of the `find` command.

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._